It4innovations/hyperqueue/docs/deployment/allocation.md

 creating a new allocation queue:

 - **`--time-limit <duration>`** Sets the walltime of created allocations[^1].

-    This parameter is required, as HyperQueue must know the duration of the individual allocations.
+    This parameter is **required**, as HyperQueue must know the duration of the individual allocations.
     Make sure that you pass a  time limit that does not exceed the limit of the PBS/Slurm queue that you intend to use, otherwise the allocation submissions will fail.
 You can use the [`dry-run` command](#dry-run-command) to debug this.

 - `--backlog <count>` How many allocations should be queued (waiting to be started) in PBS/Slurm at any given time.
-- `--workers-per-alloc <count>` How many nodes should be requested in each allocation.
+- `--workers-per-alloc <count>` How many workers should be requested in each allocation.
+This corresponds to the number of requested nodes, as the allocator will always create a single worker per node.
-- `--name <name>` Name of the allocation queue.
-Will be used to name allocations.
-Serves for debug purposes only.
+- `--max-worker-count <count>` Maximum number of workers that can be queued or running in the created allocation queue.
+The amount of workers will be limited by the manager (PBS/Slurm), but you can use this parameter to make the limit smaller, for example if you also want to create manager allocations outside HyperQueue.
 - **Worker resources** You can specify [CPU](../jobs/cresources.md) and [generic](../jobs/gresources.md)
   resources of workers spawned in the created allocation queue.
 The name and syntax of these parameters is the same as when you create a worker manually: